CyanoKobalamyne/msgserver-legion/README.md

-# legion-messaging
+# msgserver-legion

-A messaging client written as a set of tasks in the [Legion](https://legion.stanford.edu/) framework.
+This is an implementation of a simple messaging server written as a set of tasks in the [Legion](https://legion.stanford.edu/) framework.